SSES – Stockholm School of Entrepreneurship

 • Identify both the opportunities and risks brought by emerging technologies, and learn how to mitigate challenges or leverage new tools.

-4. Society, Ethics & Values – Examine the broader purpose of entrepreneurship education and its impact on society.
+4. Purpose – Examine the broader purpose of entrepreneurship education and its impact on society.

 By exploring this topic, you will: